 A Resume is a Marketing Tool

-It’s imperative to know your modern resume is your marketing tool and you should use it as such.
+It’s imperative to know your modern resume is your marketing tool, and you should use it as such.
 It is the only thing that portrays you in your absence.
 Ensure the resume is visually appealing, content-rich, targeted, contains keywords, and illustrates your ability to do the job with excellence.
 Being clear and concise in everything you have to say is the key.

 Make it Eye-catching

 The best way to secure your chances of being called for an interview is to ensure the first page of your resume catches the school principal’s eye.
-Don’t print your resume on colorful paper, use thirty-point font, or include graphics.
+Don’t print your resume on colorful paper, use a thirty-point font, or include tons of graphics.
 Modernize the resume with a clean and professional design.

 Ensure the information presented is easy to read, skillfully worded, has white space, and is printed on crisp, quality paper.
-From just looking at the first page, your prospective school should get a clear vision of your goals, relevant qualifications, and life achievements before they move on to the second page (if there is a second page).
+From just looking at the first page, your prospective school should get a clear vision of your goals, relevant qualifications, and life achievements before moving on to the second page (if there is a second page).

 Use the Right Tone in Your Resume

 When writing your resume, the language and tone you set are crucial.
-Browsing the school district’s website can be highly beneficial if you are not sure of the terminology to use.
+Browsing the school district’s website can be highly beneficial if you are unsure of the terminology to use.
 From doing this, you will know what kind of language they use, their mission statement.
 Research and learn something about the school district to mention in the job interview.

 Check and Triple Check